Accern/docs/source/includes/data_analytics/_saturation.md

 ##Saturation (story_saturation)

-The exposure of the story online.
-Have a lot of people seen this story/information already?
+The online exposure of the story i.e. have a lot of people seen this story/information already?
-Thanks to story classification this is possible.
+This is one of the useful metrics possible thanks to *story classification*.

-Alexa Rank is used and web traffic information and historical data used to predict if certain types of information becomes low, mid, high level of saturation.
+Based on web traffic information (provided by Alexa Rank) of related articles and previous historical data, we predict the exposure of the story into different levels  - low, mid, & high.
-Ex, twitter takes into account the number of followers, retweets Twitter user has.
+**Note:** Twitter tweets takes into account the number of followers, retweets, and other metrics that twitter user has.

-`Definition: gauge the current potential exposure of a story online`
+**Quick Definition:** gauge the current potential exposure of a story

+###How is it calculated? **Anshul**
 3-Step Process for Computing Saturation

 - Step 1: accumulate web traffic per story